-Financial Performance for 2016/17
+Financial Performance for 2017/18

 The Council's financial performance is presented in these Annual Accounts.
-An explanation of the main financial statements, their purpose and the relationship between them is provided on Page 25.
+An explanation of the main financial statements, their purpose and the relationship between them is provided on page 28.
 The Council reports its financial performance separating its General Fund and Housing Revenue Account as is required by legislation.

-All financial outcomes for 2016/17 are analysed in detail within the Annual Accounts, and include the following core principles:
+All financial outcomes for 2017/18 are analysed in detail within the Annual Accounts with supporting detail to each of the key financial outcomes for the financial year.

-- Maintaining the Prudential Reserve to underpin operational and borrowing activity.
-The Prudential Reserve of £3m was maintained throughout 2016/17 and has been increased to £3.75m for 2017/18. - Maintaining the Contingency Reserve to provide improved financial resilience.
-Further information is contained in Note 25 Usable Reserves. - Maintaining the Treasury Management Reserve to provide stability during delivery of capital programme. - Funding of all liabilities and commitments by appropriate provisions and earmarking.
-Further information is contained in Note 25 Usable Reserves and Note 24 Provisions. - Ensuring that Capital investment plans remain affordable and deliverable with the regular cycle of reports including the Treasury Management Strategy, Interim Report and Outturn Report providing elected Members with consolidated information throughout the year. - Ensuring that revenue collection targets continue to be prudent and attainable with figures presented in the ratio analysis continuing to reflect a sustained good performance in this area.
+- The Council's Unallocated General Fund Balance as its main Contingency Reserve which totalled £4.620m last year has been increased to £4.870m.
+This provides for additional resilience and approximates to 2% of the General fund budget. - Maintaining the Council's Prudential Reserve at a level of £3.000m whilst allowing for known pressures to be earmarked and providing additional resilience. - Maintaining Treasury Management Reserves to provide stability delivering the capital programme. - Funding of all liabilities and commitments by appropriate provisions and earmarking with further information being set out in Note 24 Provisions and Note 25 Usable Reserves. - Ensuring that Capital investment plans remain affordable and deliverable with the regular cycle of reports including the Treasury Management Strategy, Interim Report and Outturn Report providing elected Members with consolidated information throughout the year. - Ensuring that revenue collection targets continue to be prudent and attainable with figures presented in the ratio analysis continuing to reflect a sustained good performance in this area.